rajinder-yadav/.vu/README.md

 vu g c Dashboard
 ```

-The output to the terminal should looks like:
+The output to the Terminal should looks like:

 ```sh
 => Creating Component folder.